Ty-R/discord-item-catalogue/README.md

 * Updating the item: `!cat update -i 32 books:64 books`
 * Updating the price: `!cat update -p 64 books:20 gold`
-* Updating the loction: `!cat search -l 64 books:plot 5`
+* Updating the loction: `!cat update -l 64 books:plot 5`

 ### Removing a listing

 The simplest way to remove a listing, is:

 `!cat remove [item]`

+For example to remove a book listing you created:

+`!cat remove book`